-Number patterns, the relationship between variables and generalisation are considered important components of algebra curricula reform in many countries.
-These curricula often use generalised number patterns as an introduction to algebra.
-However, there is insufficient research that deals with the cognitive difficulties students encounter and the feasibility of such an approach.
-Much of the available research on students' thinking processes in generalisation reports on students' strategies in abstracting number patterns and formulating general relationships between the variables in the situation (e.g. Garcia-Cruz and Martinon, 1997; MacGregor and Stacey, 1993; Orton and Orton, 1994; Taplin, 1995).
+There have also been suggestions to use generalised number patterns as an introduction to algebra.
+However, there is insufficient research that deals with the cognitive difficulties children encounter and the feasibility of such an approach.
+Much of the available research on children's thinking processes in generalisation reports on children's strategies in abstracting number patterns and formulating general relationships between the variables in the situation (e.g. Garcia-Cruz and Martinon, 1997; Orton and Orton, 1994; Taplin, 1995).